Lithuania Minor: Poles

-The Darkehmen (Darkiejmy, now Ozyorsk) and Gołdap counties, as transitional counties between Lithuania Minor and the Masuria region to the south, were inhabited by notable numbers of both Poles and Lithuanians, with Polish-founded villages including Kazachye (Piątki), Nekrasovo (Karpowo Wielkie), Maltsevo (Karpówko) and Kochkino (Popówko).
-There were instances of Polish noble families living in the region, e.g. the Kręckis in Brasnicken and Metalskis in Mehlkehmen.
 From 1724, new Polish settlement in Lithuania Minor was banned by Frederick William I of Prussia.
 Despite this, according to Prussian data from 1825, Poles still lived in the more northern counties of the region, with the most numerous Polish populations located in the Tilsit (Tylża, now Sovetsk) and Stallupönen (Stołupiany, now Nesterov) counties.
 Following the unsuccessful November Uprising, Polish insurgents were interned in the region (notably in Tilsit and Insterburg (Wystruć, now Chernyakhovsk)) in 1832.
-During the Polish January Uprising in the Russian Partition of Poland, there was a secret Polish organization in Insterburg (Wystruć), which smuggled weapons for the insurgents.
-It was discovered by Prussian authorities in November 1864.
+During the Polish January Uprising in the Russian Partition of Poland, there were secret Polish organizations in Insterburg (Wystruć) and Tilsit (Tylża), which smuggled weapons for the insurgents.
 A Polish consular post and consulate was based in Klaipėda in the interbellum, and once again from 2004.

-During World War II, Poles formed the majority of the prisoners of the Hohenbruch concentration camp, Polish prisoners of war were among the prisoners of the Stalag I-C and Stalag Luft VI POW camps, and Polish civilians were also enslaved as forced labour in the region (in the vicinity of Klaipėda and Tilsit).
+During World War II, Poles formed the majority of the prisoners of the Hohenbruch concentration camp at modern Gromovo (Laukny), Polish prisoners of war were among the prisoners of the Stalag I-C and Stalag Luft VI POW camps, and Polish civilians were also enslaved as forced labour in the region (in the vicinity of Klaipėda and Tilsit).
 The Polish resistance was active and operated one of the region's main smuggling points for Polish underground press near Klaipėda, and a branch of the Peasant Battalions in Insterburg (Wystruć).